Nibalab/MedVision/README.md

 ###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project leverages the power of prompt engineering to optimize interactions within the system, particularly when detecting cancer using machine learning.
-By carefully designing the input data and instructions, the model's performance is fine-tuned for enhanced accuracy in diagnosing cancer from CT scans.
+- This project leverages advanced prompt engineering techniques to optimize interaction with deep learning models for cancer detection.
+The system uses a pre-trained [VGG16](https://www.geeksforgeeks.org/vgg-16-cnn-model/) model to analyze CT scan images and predict the likelihood of cancer.
+By carefully crafting the input data (in this case, images in base64 format), the system ensures that the model receives appropriately preprocessed data for accurate predictions.

-- Additionally, in the live chat feature, prompt engineering plays a crucial role in ensuring that doctor-patient interactions are seamless, delivering context-aware and meaningful responses.
-The system efficiently guides doctors and patients through complex conversations, enhancing communication and improving overall user experience.
-- The prompt structure enables personalized and task-specific responses, which leads to higher precision in generating reports, answering questions, and handling appointments in the doctor-patient communication loop.
+- [TensorFlow](https://www.tensorflow.org/) is utilized to load and run the pre-trained model, while [Flask](https://flask.palletsprojects.com/en/3.0.x/) serves as the backend API for handling incoming image data and returning predictions.
+Additionally, [Flask-CORS](https://pypi.org/project/Flask-Cors/) is integrated to ensure seamless cross-origin communication between the frontend and backend.

+- The cancer detection model processes CT scan images, classifies them, and returns a result indicating whether cancer is present.
+The model operates in real-time through a web-based API, providing fast and reliable diagnostic results to assist doctors in decision-making.

+- By using [ngrok](https://ngrok.com/) to expose the local server to the internet, the system enables remote access to the prediction API, allowing users to submit images from anywhere for analysis.
+The model’s predictions are efficiently interpreted to determine whether the result is "Cancer" or "No Cancer."

+- This system also includes prompt-based interaction in the live chat, where doctors can communicate with patients or other doctors.
+The prompts are designed to facilitate a smooth conversational flow, ensuring that both patients and doctors get accurate, context-aware responses.

 <br><br>